African swine fever virus: China and East Asia

 The South Korean government set a buffer zone to separate affected areas from the rest of the country and instituted a compensation scheme for farms within 10 km of infected farms.

-Between December 2018 and June 2019, ten pig carcasses infected with ASF washed up on the shore in Kinmen (Quemoy) county.
-In June 2019, the government temporarily halted export of pigs and pork products from Kinmen county after two infected pig carcasses were discovered on the shore.
+In Taiwan, between December 2018 and June 2019, ten pig carcasses infected with ASF washed up on the shore in Kinmen (Quemoy) County.
+In June 2019, the Taiwanese government temporarily halted export of pigs and pork products from Kinmen County after two infected pig carcasses were discovered on the shore.
 Nearby farms were inspected by veterinarians and no live pigs tested positive for ASF.
-On February 3, 2020, another infected pig carcass was discovered on the shore of Lieyu (Lesser Kinmen), bringing the total number of infected pig carcasses found on Kinmen county shores to eleven.
+On February 3, 2020, another infected pig carcass was discovered on the shore of Lieyu (Lesser Kinmen), bringing the total number of infected pig carcasses found on Kinmen county shores to 11.
 In April 2020, a twelfth pig carcass confirmed to be carrying African swine fever virus washed up on the shore of Lieyu (Lesser Kinmen).
 After testing, no outbreak of the disease was detected in the seven active hog farms on the island.

-On May 29, China's Ministry of Agriculture and Rural Affairs said on Friday it had found a new outbreak of African swine fever near the city of Lanzhou in northwestern Gansu province.
+On May 29, China's Ministry of Agriculture and Rural Affairs said it had found a new outbreak of ASF near the city of Lanzhou in northwestern Gansu Province.

 On April 9, 2019, a pig carcass with ASF was discovered on the shore of Nangan in the Matsu Islands (Lienchiang County) leading to a week-long ban on the transport of pigs from the county.

+In 2021, new strains of the African swine fever virus emerged in China, believed to be related to unlicensed vaccine.
+China's Ministry of Agriculture and Rural Affairs said it would test pigs for different strains of the virus as part of a nationwide investigation into illegal vaccine use.